MariuszKaminski/Milestone-Project-3/README.md

 -   Background image for the app is a free stock photo by Aaron Doucett found at [Unsplash](https://unsplash.com/photos/liOAS02GnfY)

 ### Acknowledgements
--   Also many thanks to my Harlow College tutor Patrick Justus who provided me with some input on black box testing, database schema and ERD.
+-   Also many thanks to my Harlow College tutor Patrick Justus Phd who provided me with input on black box testing, database schema and ERD.